Just a Rubberstamp – No Re-trial

 Despite this, some facts came “out” from time to time; it was difficult to completely cover up everything despite that the Internet did not even exist then.
 The internal memorandum from the National bank and Copenhagen Tax authorities came to light during the trial and it clearly showed the aim and intended actions by the authorities against the companies and indirectly against me.

 An interesting point was made when the liquidators (the vultures) of the companies and my estate told the High Court that the Customs and Excise (Toldvæsenet) should, according to the agreement with my companies, refund the purchase tax (Moms) to the estate.
-This sales tax had already been paid by the companies on goods which had not been delivered due to the action taken by the Danish authorities.
+This sales tax had already been paid by the companies on goods that had not been delivered due to the action taken by the Danish authorities.

 The interesting point, which clearly showed the authorities interest in having me convicted, was that Customs and Excise would only refund the millions of Kroner paid by the companies if I was not convicted for fraud.
 In other words, the authorities had a substantial interest in getting a conviction for fraud.
 Even this most important statement made in the Court was not recorded in the transcript of the High Court.